andrewstarritt/quaternion/README.md

 ## construction

-A Quaternion type may be constructions using one of the following forms:
+A Quaternion number may be constructed using one of the following forms:

 * Quaternion ()                                     -> quaternion zero
 * Quaternion (w[, x[, y[, z]]])                     -> quaternion number